The popular USDA home loan program just got aÂ lot more affordable.

-New home buyers who have never heard of the program probably will in late-2016 and into 2017; this mortgage could be their ticket to homeownership.Click to see today's rates (Mar 26th, 2017)
+New home buyers who have never heard of the program probably will in late-2016 and into 2017; this mortgage could be their ticket to homeownership.Click to see your USDA loan eligibility (Apr 30th, 2017)

 The purpose of the USDA mortgage is to promote homeownership in rural areas.